angrycub/katacoda-scenarios/securing-nomad/enable-acls/step10.md

 In this hands-on lab, you will create Nomad ACL policies to provide controlled access for two different personas to your Nomad Cluster.
-You will use the sample job created with the `nomad init -short` command as a sample job.
+You will use the sample job created with the `nomad job init -short` command as a sample job.
 These personas are contrived to suit the scenario.
 You should design your ACL policies around your organization's specific needs.